 What does your role entail?

-What difference does your role make?
+What different does your role make?
 Why is your role important?
 Who does your role impact?

 What are some of the most exciting projects you’ve worked on?

 I have been very lucky to have had opportunities to work on some very exciting projects in DE&S; from Project Marshall (a project to upgrade and provide through-life support to the Air Traffic Management systems at all UK Military Air Bases across the world), to the in-service support of the Puma and Gazelle helicopters.
 One highlight was the opportunity to experience a training flight on a Puma helicopter flying through Central London.

 More recently, I was the Risk Manager involved with the DE&S response to COVID-19.
 I was part of a team quickly put together from across DE&S to support the UK Ventilator Challenge.

 What are your career aspirations?
 And how does DE&S support you?

 I gained promotion through the DE&S Internal Promotions Scheme in 2019 and am currently developing and gaining experience in my current level.
 Five years ago, I never thought I would be a Risk Manger so I am quite open to what the next five years may bring.
 There are so many opportunities to progress in DE&S through levels and through a variety of roles.
 I have found experience gained in one area can always be applied to the next.

 I am supported by my Delivery Manager and Functional Development Officer, who both make sure I have clear objectives and provide guidance on how I can develop further.

 Why DE&S?
 What makes it a great place to work?